CDrummond/lms-mipmixer/README.md

 following modifications:

 1. Option to restrict tracks to those within a set of genres matching the seed tracks genres
+2. Only 1 request (per mix) is made with all 5 seed tracks, as opposed to 1 request per track
-2. Handles `file://` URLs being returned from MusicIP.
+3. Handles `file://` URLs being returned from MusicIP.
 This is to help with CUE file support.
 To allow MusicIP to use CUE files, see the `analyser` and `proxy` scripts located at [https://github.com/CDrummond/musicip](https://github.com/CDrummond/musicip)